Climate data visualization with ggplot2

 Now we will make use of the flexibility of the grammar of graphics to add an additional layer to our plot.
 This time we will add a geom line object:

-It is clear that average temperatures are increasing year by year!
+Weather data visualization makes it clear that average temperatures are increasing year by year!

 - Ggplot2 creates effective statistical graphics making use of layers to produce flexible and original visualizations;